Kurtis Matthews – Beginner and Advanced Comedy Teacher

 Specialties: Comedy Theory, Stand Up, Public Speaking

 The San Francisco Comedy College is proudly associated with Greg Dean’s Stand-Up Comedy Workshops in Los Angeles.
 Greg is the author of “Step-By-Step to Stand-Up Comedy” and since 1982 has taught stand up technique to thousands of comedians.
-Greg is multi year veteran of nightclubs, street shows and the corporate arena.
+Greg is a multi year veteran of nightclubs, street shows and the corporate arena.

 But are they great comedy teachers?
 Many great comedians can’t teach comedy, and many great comedy teachers aren’t very funny.
 Amazingly, all of these teachers are both!
 Not sure?
 Find out for yourself by attending a free intro!